iizuraikami/PowerToys-Run-Vivaldi-in-Favorite/README.md

-# PowerToys Run: Chrome Favorite plugin
+# PowerToys Run: Vivaldi Favorite plugin

-This Repository is Forked from davidegiacometti/PowerToys-Run-EdgeFavorite for Chrome.
+This Repository is Forked from oct162/PowerToys-Run-ChromeFavorite for Vivaldi.

 # Build